Powerlearnproject/se-assignment-day-2-git-and-github-JumyShi/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 A pull request is a proposal to merge a set of changes from one branch into another.
 Steps involved in creating and merging a pull request are:
-.fork main repository
+* Fork main repository
-.clone/copy maintainers project
+* Clone/copy maintainers project
-.make changes locally
+* Make changes locally
-.push changes
+* Push changes
-.make a pull request to the maintainer
+* Make a pull request to the maintained
-.additional commits is done and if not required pull request is approved . forked repository is then merged with the main repository to update the changes made.
+* Additional commits is done and if not required pull request is approved
+* Forked repository is then merged with the main repository to update the changes made.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 A fork is simply making a copy of a repository in your GitHub account, while a clone is a copy of a repository on your local machine.